MitchForest/CRM/.docs/phase-6/backend-todo-new.md

 17. ✅ HealthController - System health checks

 ### Services Status
-- ✅ All services created but still using Laravel facades
+- ✅ All services created AND updated to remove Laravel dependencies
-- ⚠️ NEXT PRIORITY: Update services to remove Laravel dependencies
+- ✅ COMPLETED: All services are now Laravel-free

 ## Migration Steps Already Completed